 History of Cape Ann

-When the French explorer Samuel de Champlain made his second trip to Cape Ann in 1606, he came ashore in Gloucester for a peaceful encounter with some of the 200 Native Americans who were in the area during the summer months.
-Before he left, he drew a map of Gloucester harbor which he called le beau port.
-Eight years later, the English Captain John Smith named the area around Gloucester Cape Tragabigzanda after a Turkish princess.
-Later, England's King Charles renamed it in honor of his mother Queen Anne.
+When the French explorer Samuel de Champlain made his second trip to Cape Ann in 1606, he came ashore in Gloucester for a peaceful encounter with some of the 200 Indigenous people who were in the area during the summer months.
+Before he left, he drew a map of Gloucester harbor which he called le Beau port.
+Eight years later, the English Captain John Smith named the area around Gloucester Cape Tragabigzanda after a woman he met while interned in Turkey as a prisoner of war.
+Later, England's King Charles I renamed it Cape Ann in honor of his mother Queen Anne.